frgrisk/river-guide/README.md

 - `--path-prefix`: path prefix for the application (default is `/`).
 This can be useful when running the application behind a reverse proxy.
 - `--provider`: cloud provider to use (default is `aws`).
-- `--resource-group-name`: name of the resource group to use (required for Azure).
+- `--resource-group-name`: filter instances based on their resource group membership (only used with the Azure provider).
 - `--subscription-id`: subscription ID to use (required for Azure).
 - `-t, --tags`: filter instances using tag key-value pairs (e.g., `Environment=dev,Name=dev.example.com`).